ascendantsocratic/ascendantsocratic.github.io/articles/sex-differences.md

 [Neuroanatomical morphometric characterization of sex differences in youth using statistical learning](https://www.sciencedirect.com/science/article/abs/pii/S105381191830065X)

 ### Personality

+In terms of the magnitude of sex differences in personality, Giudice et al. (2012) found that on aggregate there is an overlap of only 10% between the male and female distributions, an extremely large difference by psychological standards.
+Falk & Hermle (2018) found that across countries, gender differences in preferences (which include willingness to take risks, patience, altruism, positive and negative reciprocity, and trust) are positively related to economic development and gender equality.

+Women are generally seen as being more nurturing and empathetic compared to men.
+Nonhuman animals as well as human infants and children have all been observed to have these sex differences in empathy, suggesting that these differences have evolutionary origins.
+This is also corroborated by examinations of the brains of men and women, who differ in the basic networks involved in affective and cognitive forms of empathy (Christov-Moore et al., 2014).

+There exist gender differences in competitiveness which may in part serve to explain various socioeconomic gender gaps observed in society (Lackner, 2021).
+Girls tend to compete using strategies that avoid direct interference with other girl’s goals, minimize the risk of retaliation, disguise competition, and reduce the strength of other girls.
+They only compete overtly from a position of high status within the community.
+This enforces equality in the female community and socially excludes other girls (Benenson, 2013).
+Women also tend to spend more time engaging in gossip (Levin & Arluke, 1985).

+Women tend to become more angry in response to transgressions by a same-sex peer, and report their anger dissipating less quickly relative to men.
+Women also report taking longer to reconcile.
+This suggests that women are less prepared than men to resolve a conflict with a same-sex peer (Benenson et al., 2014).
+Consistent with this, mutual dislikability of team members tends to not impede team behavior in all-male teams, but does so in mixed sex teams and all-female teams (Gerhards & Kosfeld, 2017).

+Men tend to be funnier than women (Greengross et al., 2020).

 **Research has overwhelmingly suggested that psychological sex differences exist in terms of personality (many papers use gender instead of sex, given that biological and sex converge upon one another 99% of the time, it's reasonable to treat these as synonymous for the purposes of our discussion).
 The most notable sex differences occur on the aggregate big five personality trait measures of neuroticism and agreeableness.**